Jhedzye/-capstone-forecasting-food-sales/Step 5 README.md

 # Step 5: Data Cleaning, Wrangling, and Exploratory Analysis

-This repository documents the data preparation work conducted in Step 5 of the Machine Learning Engineering Capstone project at UMass Global.
+This repository documents the data preparation work conducted in Step 5 of the Machine Learning Engineering Capstone project .
 The objective of this step is to ensure that the dataset is clean, consistent, and structured appropriately for forecasting model development in subsequent phases of the project.

 ## Project Context